 Making our agricultural systems more sustainable is a challenge that demands creative and collaborative approaches.
 Anthropological archaeology can contribute to this effort by documenting long-term trajectories of human-environment interactions.
 This deep time perspective enhances understanding of the interconnected social and environmental dynamics underlying agricultural sustainability.

 With this in mind, my research explores the deep history of interactions between Maya farming communities and their local environments.
-I use archaeological methods to investigate the material remains of past agricultural practices preserved in lands belonging to the modern Maya community of Yaxunah, Yucatán, Mexico.
+I use archaeological methods to investigate the material remains of past agricultural practices preserved in the ejido (collective agricultural landholding) of the modern Maya community of Yaxunah, Yucatán, Mexico.
 I work with Maya farmers and gardeners from Yaxunah to better understand the archaeological patterns of past Maya agroecosystems.
 By combining archaeology with historical, ethnographic, and ecological approaches, my research investigates how the landscape’s centuries-long agricultural history shapes the modern food systems of Yaxunah.

-For my dissertation research, I investigated the past 2000 years of small-scale Maya farming communities and agricultural practices at the archaeological site of Tzacauil.
-Tzacauil is one of several pre-Hispanic archaeological sites located in the ejido (collective landholding) of the Yaxunah community.
+In the most recent phase of my fieldwork, I investigated the past 2000 years of small-scale Maya farming communities and agricultural practices at the archaeological site of Tzacauil.
+Tzacauil is one of several pre-Hispanic archaeological sites located in the Yaxunah ejido.
 I directed archaeological excavation, soil chemistry analysis, and ethnographic work with Maya farmers and gardeners at Tzacauil over eight months between 2015 and 2017.
 This work is in the process of being published and I'll update this page as it becomes available.

 Taking measurements during excavations of a Late Formative (ca. AD 100-250) Tzacauil house group